yawgmoth/pyhanabi/README.md

 Our system can also be used to view replays of games, as well as taking over game play at any point during such a replay, even with a different AI.
 As an example for the use of this feature, we have obtained a data set, consisting of over 2000 game logs from 240 players, which is available in a [separate repository](https://github.com/yawgmoth/HanabiData).
 Simply place the game logs in the `log/` directory and they can be opened from the main menu of the UI.

+## Disclaimer

+Note that Hanabi was designed by Antoine Bauza and is published by Asmodée Éditions, who hold the rights to the game.
+Our implementation is provided for research purposes only!